NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

 <br>
 <br>

-# Step 5: Update extension.py
+## Step 5: Update extension.py

-### Theory

-We still have the default code in `extension.py` so now we will update the code to reflect the the scripts we made.
-You can locate the `extension.py` script in the `exts` folder hierarchy where we created Model and Manipulator.
+You still have the default code in `extension.py` so now you will update the code to reflect the the scripts you made.
+You can locate the `extension.py` script in the `exts` folder hierarchy where you created Model and Manipulator.

-## Step 5.1: Import Omniverse Viewport Library and Registry Script
+### Step 5.1: Import Omniverse Viewport Library and Registry Script

-Let's begin by updating the imports at the top of `extension.py` to include the Omniverse Viewport Library and the new Registry script so that we can reference it later on:
+Let's begin by updating the imports at the top of `extension.py` to include the Omniverse Viewport Library and the new Registry script so that you can reference it later on:

 ```python
 import omni.ext